 Attempting to Contact a Pain Management Practice

 John's doctor made several other inquiries on his behalf.
-Still, he finally had to face the reality that what he had believed and counted on for years, his right to pain management, was apparently no longer valid.
+Still, he finally had to face the reality that what he had believed and counted on for years, his right to prescription opioid pain management, was apparently no longer valid.

 This is when John reluctantly contacted the Coleman Institute.